 "CAN-WE-GET-BACK-TO-THE-CASE?!"
 The investigator yelled, his face starting to twist in rage.
 Sherlock and John both leveled steel-like glares at him at the same time, and the fool quickly went both silent and pale.
 The nerve of this bloke!
 John thought darkly.
-First it was no, now it's hurry the hell up?!..
+First, it was no, now it's hurry the hell up?!..
 Honestly.

 "Poor Miss.
 Figg here had let her attacker in the house by way of the front door; likely because she was familiar with him, more than likely because he had asked.
 She walked him further into the house, not suspecting a thing.
 He attacked her soon after they entering the living room, here, taking her completely by surprise..."
-Sherlock motioned to a slightly disturbed part of rug by Lestrade's feet.
+Sherlock motioned to a slightly rumpled part of the rug under Lestrade's feet.
 Lestrade instantly reacted by jumping back as if they were playing a game of hot lava.

-"If he was trying to be clever in covering his tracks, when why did he leave the CHAIN behind, HUM!?" the investigator snapped.
+"If he was trying to be clever in covering his tracks, then why did he leave the CHAIN behind, HUM!?" the investigator snapped.
 Apparently getting more and more insulted that every word that Sherlock said was accurate.
 Even down the missing Duck tape, weapon and gloves.

 "Because he left the chain behind as Message.
 And a message can't very well be read if it isn't delivered, now, can it?"
-Sherlock said, as if he was talking to a kindergarten class.
+Sherlock said as if he was talking to a kindergarten class.

 "A Message?"
 The officer at the door said again, sounding confused.
 "The chain... is a message?"

-"John, take a closer look at Miss.
-Figg's neck then tell everyone else in the room what the murderer is trying to tell us...
-I've think I've had my fill of idiocy for the day."
+"Oh, all these silly little empty minds...
+What a waste.
+John, take a closer look at Miss.
+Figg's neck then tells everyone else in the room what the murderer is trying to tell us...
+I think I've had my fill of idiocy for the day."

 John rolled his eyes as he felt all others turn and glare angrily at the consulting detective.
 He walked back over to the body of Miss.
 Figg and sent a silent apology to her spirit as he moved a length of chain to expose her neck, being careful to only use his gloved hand.

-"Pale neck, swollen, with rigg- ohbloodyfuckinghell."
-John said, as he quickly put the chain down and removed his glove.
+"Pale neck, swollen, with Rigg- oh bloody fucking hell."
+John snapped, as he quickly put the chain down and removed his glove.
 "It's him.
-It's the same guy.
-It's a serial killer."
-He then finally snapped.
-"That low-down piece of crap!
+That low-down piece of crap!
+It's the same person.
+It's a serial killer.
 He's taunting us, Bragging, even!"

 "What?"
 The female officer said, looking back and forth.
-"How..
+"How...
 How in the hell did you get that from a Chain?!"

 "A...
-Weird pattern?...
-Bruises, all around his neck?"
+Weird pattern?
+Bruises, all around his neck."
 The female officer answered weakly.
 Sherlock nodded.
 He then pointed to the exposed, battered neck of Miss.
 Figg.

 "Yes, Now tell me, Officer Forest...
 Does this look like a 'Weird bruise pattern' to you?"

 All eyes turned to the body.
 And after just a quick moment of observing the imprint left by the chain, all the officers were shocked into silence.
 The marks left from the imprint of the chain around Miss.
-Figg's neck was the same pattern that was found around the neck of Mr. Vossler..
+Figg's neck was the same pattern that was found around the neck of Mr. Vossler...
 The EXACT same.